bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. important::

-  - When constructing phylogenetic trees, we can only approach the true phylogenetic relationship between taxa because we can only work with random samples when choosing taxa, whether using morphological or genetic characters.
+  - When constructing phylogenetic trees, we can only approximate the true phylogenetic relationship between taxa because we only work with a random sample of taxa
-  - How can you assess if your tree is a good tree?
+  - How can we be sure that a tree is good?
 More than one solution is possible.

 .. thumbnail:: /_static/haplotypes.png